Hikers Walking Through Rain with Mountains

 I genuinely recommend Fiordland Outdoors.

-They took care of our bus and boat transfers on both sides of the track for $328 pp. The team was super friendly, the trip was seamless, and they’re not even paying me to say this 🙂
+They took care of our bus and boat transfers on both sides of the track.
+The cost per person is $332, and it’s the same for local and international hikers.
+The team was super friendly and the trip was seamless.

 Map of Milford Sound